The difference between a good business decision and a costly one often comes down to one thing.

 Technology has transformed market research, but it hasn’t replaced the people who make sense of it.

-AI can speed up analysis, detect patterns, and flag anomalies faster than any human could.
+AI can speed up analysis, detect patterns, and flag anomalies more quickly than any human can.
 Automation has made it easier to gather more data, from more sources, in less time.
-But while technology is powerful, it still needs human oversight to ensure the results are meaningful and accurate.
+But while technology is powerful, it still requires human oversight to ensure the results are meaningful and accurate.

 That’s why the top research companies treat innovation as an enhancer, not a substitute.
 The best firms use AI to sharpen insights and streamline workflows, while keeping experienced researchers at the center of every project.
 Machines can process data; people interpret it, question it, and connect it to real-world decisions.

-As Jay Scott, KS&R chairman, explained, “We use technology to enhance quality, not replace the judgment that comes from experience.”
-It’s that blend of efficiency and wisdom that allows great firms to move fast without losing rigor.
+As Jay Scott explained, “We use technology to enhance quality, not replace the judgment that comes from experience.”
+It’s that blend of efficiency and wisdom that enables great firms to move quickly without compromising rigor.

 Be cautious of firms that rely entirely on automated tools or self-serve platforms.
 Technology can make research faster, but only people can make it trustworthy.